-The next step would be how much am I supposed to increase?
-My pricing period is a good rule of thumb to stick around a 10% Mark, 10% increase.
-Every six months allows you to consecutively grow without grossly overcharging your pricing and getting your consumers ready for the next stages of your development period.
-Some stylists wait too long and don’t follow this method, and some salon owners don’t stay on top of it.
-So make sure you don’t fall into that category.
-Check your past booking.
-And that six months at 85%, you are now ready for your new pricing increase
+The next step would be, asking yourself how much am I supposed to increase?
+A good rule of thumb is to stick around a 10% increase in your prices every six months.
+This method allows you to progressively grow your income, without overcharging your clients.
+This method also allows you to get your clients ready for the next stages of your development period.
+Some stylists and salon owners wait too long to increase their prices and don’t follow this method.
+Set reminders into your calendar to review your booking history so you can stay on top of your pricing and your booking rate.

-Education.
-So you’ve recently taken a course or a class to enhance what you could offer to your consumers.
-It’s important to take the cost of those classes and divide it into your pricing model.
-So for example, if you’ve taken a color course in the last month, you want to establish what you’re going to increase your color pricing, aligned with that particular course you’ve taken.
+So you recently took a class to enhance the services you could offer to your clients.
+It is important to take the cost of those classes and include it in your pricing model.
+So for example, if you’ve taken a color course in the last month, you want to establish ahead of time that you’re going to increase your color pricing or include additional service charges.
+Ensure your increases are aligned with the particular course you have taken.

-Say you’ve taken a new balayage technique course, create an add on, or create an upsell opportunity for you to charge the consumer for your new technique.
-Whether that is an additional $10 or $30, it’s an increased price for the fact that you have now added more education to your belt for salons and salon owners.
-Every time your stylist takes a course, you should be putting that into pricing structure to not only get back a return on investment but to allow your sales to grow at that rate, the education is being performed.
+Say you’ve taken a new balayage technique course, this is an opportunity to create an add-on, or create an upsell opportunity for you to charge the consumer for your new technique.
+Whether that is an additional $10 or $30 charge, it is an increase to your price because you have now added more education to your belt.
+Every time you or your stylists take a course, you should be putting that into your pricing model to not only get a return on investment but to allow your sales to grow at the rate that education is being completed.

 Incentivizing education is a great strategy to set you and your staff up for success and allow for a consistent increase in pricing as you continue to grow your salon.